dowenb/portfolio-cypress-the-internet/README.md

 ## Docker Compose

 Run `docker compose up` to start The Internet and run Cypress tests.
+Note: Currently the app won't automatically stop when the tests are finished running.

 // TODO(soon) Add better descriptive text to readme to explain relevance of me building tests for an Automation Portfolio.